 As the financial crisis unfolded, Professor Gallery to engage with original works of Shyam Sunder, the James L. Frank Professor of Accounting, Economics, and Finance at the Yale School of Management, grew increasingly concerned with what he considered the failure of business education to develop reflective leadership qualities in students.
-Sunder admits that his expertise runs He decided to look to the humanities. with the idea that, in thinking, speaking, and writing about values, aspirations, and attitudes, the students might better cultivate leadership skills, such as communication and creativity.
+Sunder admits that his expertise runs He decided to look to the humanities. with the idea that, in thinking, speaking, tion and design of electronic markets and writing about values, aspirations, and attitudes, the students might better cultivate leadership skills, such as communication and creativity.

-Professor Sunder first turned to literature, theater, and film but soon became an enthusiastic proponent of bringing his students to the Yale University Art art.
+Professor Sunder first turned to literature, theater, and film but soon became his students to the Yale University Art art.
 Every fall since 2011, he has brought his classes to the museum as part of his innovative seminar Management Leadership and Literature.
-As a worldrenowned accounting theorist and experimental economist, Professor more to statistical theory of valuation and design of electronic markets than Abstract Expressionism or classical sculpture, but he is a passionate museum visitor.
+As a worldrenowned accounting theorist and experimental economist, Professor more to statistical theory of valuathan Abstract Expressionism or classical sculpture, but he is a passionate museum visitor.
 "Art makes us think," Sunder explains.
 "It introduces us to new ways of seeing things.
 That is important because it is all too easy for most of us to fall into familiar ways of thinking about the world around us.